Programs

 Health & Safety Edu is an interactive program that focuses on alcohol consumption, hazing prevention, bystander intervention, sexual assault awareness, equity, inclusion and diversity.
 The goal of this program is to provide members with the skills to make safer and healthier decisions.
 The National Council of Pi Kappa Phi requires all associate members to complete Health & Safety Edu by the established deadline for the semester they join.
 Information about deadlines can be found in each associate member’s “Welcome to Pi Kappa Phi” email.

 Students can access the module in the Virtual Journey by way of the Pi Kapp Hub.
-For more information about Health & Safety Edu, contact the education team.
+For more information about Health & Safety Edu, contact the prevention education team.

 Ultimate Respect